Are you stuck on Getting Windows Ready?

 If you’ve luckily fixed the error of getting Windows ready stuck in Window 10/8/7, the remaining question is how to prevent it from happening again.

 Even if you decide not to upgrade Windows anymore, you may encounter similar errors after some operations.
-So it’s better to develop a backup habit and create system image on a regular basis.
+So it’s better to develop a backup habit and backup system on a regular basis.
 Thus when a problem occurs, you can easily restore your system to a healthy state.

 Step 1.
 Download and install AOMEI Backupper Standard following a quick wizard.